-Asian shares mostly higher after wobbly day on Wall Street
+World shares mostly higher after wobbly day on Wall Street

 Oil prices extended gains after surging on Monday amid reports that producers in the Middle East were at or near maximum capacity, with little leeway to boost production.

 Stocks closed out last week with solid gains and the S&P 500 posted its best day in two years on Friday.
-Stocks rallied last week as pressure from rising Treasury yields let up somewhat and investors speculated the Federal Reserve may not have to be as aggressive about raising interest rates as earlier thought as it fights to control inflation.
+Markets rallied as pressure from rising Treasury yields let up somewhat and investors speculated that the Federal Reserve may not have to be as aggressive about raising interest rates as earlier thought to control inflation.

-Treasury yields rose.
-The yield on the 10-year Treasury note, which helps set mortgage rates, rose to 3.20% from 3.12% late Friday.
-It slipped to 3.18% early Tuesday.
+Treasury yields has resumed their rise.
+The yield on the 10-year Treasury note, which helps set mortgage rates, rose to 3.22% early Tuesday from 3.20% late Monday.

 Wall Street will have a few more reports this week that could provide more insight into inflation, economic growth and the Fed’s path ahead.